Tool Point

 Hreflang Generator

-Generate clean hreflang link tags for multilingual or multi-regional pages so you can place the final block in your HTML head without hand-writing every locale line.
+Generate clean hreflang link tags with a practical hreflang tag generator for multilingual or multi-regional pages so you can place the final block in your HTML head without hand-writing every locale line.

 Build your hreflang tags

-Enter the default URL, add your language and region variants, and generate the alternate link block in the correct format.
+Enter the default URL, add your language and region variants, and generate hreflang tags in the correct alternate link format.

 Use the catch-all or homepage URL you want to reference for x-default.